 Consumer Reports no longer tests air mattresses, but when we did, we kept an eye on pricing for every model we looked at.
 Our data showed that May (along with November) tended to be the best month to get a good price for one, and we expect you’ll still be able to find deals on worthwhile mattresses.

-However, this can be advantageous if you're interested in purchasing one, because lower demand can drive prices down.
-CR’s historical data shows camcorders tend to be marked down in May, so start researching models you might want.
+But this can be advantageous if you’re interested in purchasing one, because lower demand can drive prices down.
+CR’s historical data shows that camcorders tend to be marked down in May, so start researching models you might want.
 There are full-sized camcorders and smaller action cams, both of which have a slew of features to choose from, such as resolution, storage capabilities, image stabilizers, autofocus, digital or optical zoom, and more.
 You can read more about what to look for in our camcorder buying guide.